 That is one side of it.
 The balance of it of course is that we are what we think of ourselves.
 So on the one hand we have to understand that God is for us.
 If He is for us who can be against us?
 The biggest problem we face is ourselves.

 He shows in Romans 12:4-5 that every part of the body is needed for it to function at its best.
 This is really a reflection back on verse 3 because so often those considered weak are also thought to be less important.
-Those who think of themselves as being weak and unimportant need to adjust your opinion because God does not make mistakes.
+Those who think of themselves as being weak and unimportant need to adjust their opinion because God does not make mistakes.
 You are in the body because He wants you there.
 That ought to be encouraging.
 You are needed in the body.
 If you use your lowly opinion of yourself for not overcoming, it does not hold water with God.

 Let me give you a little synopsis of Romans 12.
 In the chapter (which contains probably the most succinct instruction in the whole New Testament on how to take care of the problems within the church), Paul is saying that we cannot serve God and self equally.
 What divides is when we try to do this or serve ourselves at the expense of God.
 God either comes first in our lives, or we will find ourselves as being promoters of confusion and division.
 We cannot go around with the Bible in one hand and our personal bill of rights in the other.

 Very frequently we have to ask ourselves this question: “Am I really crucified with Christ?
-Do I take people’s guff, their accusations calmly, and let them wash off?
+Do I take people’s guff, their accusations, calmly, and let them wash off?
 Do I overlook faults, refuse to retaliate in what I might say, playing sophisticated games of cutting conversation?”
 Boy, we are really good at that.
 Genuine Christian love, the kind that unifies, means that we sincerely offer ourselves as living sacrifices daily.
 God proves, tests, and tempers our sincerity by sending us out among our fellow man to see if it really there.

 Romans 15:5-6 Now may the God of patience and comfort grant you to be like-minded toward one another, according to Christ Jesus, that you may with one mind and one mouth glorify the God and Father of our Lord Jesus Christ.